jaggyluis/test-mesh-parser/README.md

 }
 ```

-and converts it to :
+and converts them to a mesh that can be serialized to :

 ```js
 {